 Additionally, Purina Pro Plan Kitten Chicken & Rice Formula also contains as top ingredients rice and corn gluten meal.
 These types of ingredients are typically used as bulk-adding fillers and are not required in your cat's diet.
 However, they are sometimes used to help maintain the kibble shape in dry foods.

-Allergen alert: This product contains beef fat preserved with mixed-tocopherols, fish meal, fish oil, corn gluten meal, soybean meal, soy protein isolate and dried egg product which may be problematic for cats who suffer from beef, seafood, corn, soy or eggs food allergies.
+Allergen alert: This product contains beef fat, fish meal, fish oil, corn gluten meal, soybean meal, soy protein isolate and egg product which may be problematic for cats who suffer from beef, seafood, corn, soy or eggs food allergies.

 All the product information on this page is based on data collected from